callum-hart/mono/misc/documentation notes.md

 ```
 *figure {n} produces the same outcome.*

 - We can gaurentee the background color of `.form` is white, and `.form--withError` is red.
-We can gaurentee modifying styles in one rule won't bring unforeseen side-affects to the other.
+- We can gaurentee modifying styles in one rule won't bring unforeseen side-affects to the other.

 **Discrete breakpoints**

 Breakpoint ranges need to be discrete.
-Which means styles within one media query cannot compete with styles in another.
+This means styles within one media query cannot compete with styles in another.

 First lets look at indiscrete breakpoints (usually seen with mobile first):